 Good manners?
 Not this way.

-Proper etiquette is important to the Norwegians and we learn that right from when we are small.
+Norwegian etiquette?
+OH, Yes, proper etiquette is important to the Norwegians and we learn that right from the start when we are small.

 Did you know that dinners, as well as open-face sandwiches, are eaten with a knife and a fork?
-Usually one does not touch the sandwich with one's fingers.
+Usually one does not touch the sandwich with one's fingers," u know".

 Not this way.

-The fork is held with the left hand, upside down, and the knife is held in the right hand used for cutting and aiding in balancing and transferring the food onto the fork (don't forget the upside-down part).
+The fork is held with the left hand, upside down, and the knife is held in the right hand used for cutting, aiding in balancing and transferring the food onto the fork (don't forget the upside-down part).

 Of course, it is a little tricky to place little green peas on a fork especially if you are right-handed - the upside-down part is a little difficult too.
 How about rice??
 UFFDA.
 If you do it some other way - SORRY TO HAVE TO INFORM YOU - it is not acceptable - we must have good manners, you know.